inthesum/Flye/docs/FAQ.md

 e.g. adaptors and scraps are removed and multiple passes of the same insertion sequence are separated.
-This is typically handled by PacBio instruments/toolchains, however we saw examples of problemmatic raw -> fastq conversions, which resulted into incorrectl subreads.
+This is typically handled by PacBio instruments/toolchains, however we saw examples of problemmatic raw -> fastq conversions, which resulted into incorrect subreads.
 In this case, consider using [pbclip](https://github.com/fenderglass/pbclip) to fix your Fasta/q reads.

 Are cluster environments (SGE / Slurm etc.) supported?